tari-labs/tari-university/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 - <u><i>Trusted Setup</i></u>:<a name="ts"> </a>???

 - <u><i>Zero-knowledge Proof/Protocol</i></u>:<a name="zk"> </a>In cryptography, a zero-knowledge proof/protocol is a method by which one party (the prover Peggy) can prove to another party (the verifier Victor) that she knows a value `w`, without conveying any information apart from the fact that she knows the value `w`. [[16]][\[16\]]

-[zk_]: #zk 'In cryptography, a zero-knowledge proof/protocol is a method by which one party (the prover Peggy) can prove to another party (the verifier Victor) that she knows a value `w`, without conveying any information apart from the fact that she knows the value `w`.'

 - <u><i>Fiat–Shamir Heuristic/Transformation</i></u>:<a name="fsh"> </a>The Fiat–Shamir heuristic is a technique in cryptography to convert an interactive public-coin protocol (Sigma protocol) between a prover and a verifier into a one-message (non-interactive) protocol using a cryptographic hash function.
 A weak Fiat–Shamir transformation can be turned into a strong Fiat–Shamir transformation if the hashing function is applied to the commitment and shared statement as opposed to only the commitment. ([[18]][\[18\]], [[19]][\[19\]])